-The Library will be CLOSED on Wednesday, July 4th for Independence Day.
+The Library will be CLOSED on Monday, August 13th for RI State holiday.

 2018 SUMMER LIBRARY PROGRAM – LIBRARIES ROCK!